gobolinux/Documentation/content/latest/Usage/Startup and System settings/Configuring-the-boot-process.md

 ## Configuration options

-When GoboLinux boots, the boot scripts launch programs to configure the keyboard, set the system clock, initialize the network, etc.
+When GoboLinux boots, the boot scripts launch programs to configure the keyboard, set the system clock, etc.

-The parameters for calling these programs are placed in `/System/Settings/BootOptions` and `/System/Settings/NetworkOptions`.
-Both files contain entries of the form:
+The parameters for calling these programs are placed in `/System/Settings/BootOptions`.
+It contains entries of the form:

 ```ini
 Option=value